taytwkim/peers/demo/README.md

 6. SSH into the three VMs with the `gcloud compute ssh ...` commands from Terraform outputs.
 7. Install dependencies, clone the repo, build, and run the demo manually.

-Don't forget to `terraform destroy` when you are done.
+Don't forget to `terraform destroy`.

 ### Demo